Keyyard/nightmare-addon-remaster/index.md

 description: Documentation and Planning.
 layout: default
 ---
-# Nightmare Addon for Minecraft Bedrock Edition
+# Nightmare Addon Documentation Page

 Time to spice up your Minecraft world!
 This add-on is like a game-changer buffet—new creatures, items, weapons, events, armors, and even pets are on the menu!
 It's a whole new adventure waiting for you.
 Grab your pickaxe and let the blocky fun with extra goodies begin!